Aug. 30 column: Drought-tolerant plants

 drought-tolerant

-I’ve included photos of the various plants I mentioned in my article below.
+I’ve included photos of the various plants I mentioned in my column below.
 The photo above is of another plant I didn’t have room for.
 Helenium, more commonly known as Sneezeweed (not the greatest name, I’ll admit!) blooms like crazy and really can take the heat.

 I hope you will find this column interesting and useful as you choose plants for your garden.